morten-andersen/presentations/unicode/unicode.md

 #### We have reached the end of the string

-> *It does not make sense to have a string without knowing what encoding it uses*
+> *It does not make sense to have a string or a text file without knowing what encoding it uses*